jrenaud90/TidalPy/Documentation/viscosity_x/viscosity_models.md

 # Viscosity Models (`viscosity_x`)

-_Updated: 2026-09-13_
+_Updated: 2026-09-16_

 A viscosity model returns a material's dynamic viscosity $\eta$ \[Pa s\] as a function of temperature \[K\] and pressure \[Pa\].
 This is the pre-melt, or "solid", viscosity: the value a material would show with no melt present, which the [partial-melt](../partial_melt_x/partial_melt_models.md) step then weakens.
 Both are frequency-independent, so both are resolved once per equation-of-state solve and reused across every tidal forcing frequency.

-All three models share the same physical picture.
-Solid-state creep is thermally activated, so viscosity falls exponentially with temperature through a Boltzmann factor $\exp(E_a / RT)$, and rises with pressure through an activation volume that makes the same creep harder to accommodate at depth.
-The models differ only in how that exponential is anchored: to an absolute flow-law prefactor, to a measured reference viscosity, or not at all.
+Solid-state creep is thermally activated: viscosity falls exponentially with temperature through the Boltzmann factor $\exp(E_a / RT)$ and rises with pressure through an activation volume.
+The models differ in how that exponential is anchored: to an absolute flow-law prefactor, to a reference viscosity at a reference temperature, or not at all.

 ## Models